pivot-access-ltd/bma-offline-docs/src/how-to-manage-vmware-images-5144.md

 - [How to build a VMWare image](#heading--building-an-image)
 - [How to upload a VMWare image](#heading--uploading-an-image)

+[note]
+VMware [does not support cloning boot devices](https://kb.vmware.com/s/article/84280) - you may run into issues triggered by non-unique UUID.
+[One such issue](https://kb.vmware.com/s/article/84349) may lead to data corruption on VMFS datastores when using cloned boot devices.
+[/note]

 <a href="#heading--prerequisites-to-create-the-images"><h2 id="heading--prerequisites-to-create-the-images">About the prerequisites for creating a VMWare image</h2></a>

 The following are required in order to create and deploy a VMWare image: